-The Bugle is an Irish themed, traditional style free house and community pub with the best guinness in Brighton, a good selection of real ales and beers at competitive prices, as well as a shot bar and £3 Tuesdays, priced for students.
+The Bugle is a genuine Irish, traditional free house and community pub with the best guinness in Brighton, a good selection of real ales, whiskies and popular beers at competitive prices, as well as a shot bar and £3 Tuesdays, priced for students.

-We have a private beer garden, comfortable smoking area and bbq at the rear of the building and children are always welcome in our garden and family room.
+We have a private beer garden, comfortable smoking area at the rear of the building and children are always welcome in our garden and family room.
 For the last 28 years the pub has been owned by and run by a local family.
 The pub is haunted and many occupants experience regular contacts with supernatural figures and furniture and other items are regularly but inexplicably relocated within the bar and accommodation above.

-The first photo on this screen was found when clearing out old rubbish from the beer cellar.
+The first photo on this screen was found when clearing out rubbish from the beer cellar.
 The second photo was given to us by the man with the feather in his hat, Dennis, the previous landlord of 30 years.
 We displayed the first photo in the bar and a customer recognised his grandfather (2nd right in middle row) who was a dustman in the 1890's and a regular at the pub.

 Discover our spectacular secret Beer Garden which we believe is the ultimate Beer Garden in Brighton.